 - The OpenMTC Incubated Generic Enabler brings an open source implementation of the OneM2M standard.
 A northbound interface with the Orion Context Broker is implemented as part of the product.

-- The Fast RTPS Incubated Generic Enabler has been adopted as default middleware in ROS2, the widely known Robot Operating System, therefore it helps to interface with ROS2-based robotics systems.
+- The Fast DDS Incubated Generic Enabler has been adopted as default middleware in ROS2, the widely known Robot Operating System, therefore it helps to interface with ROS2-based robotics systems.